From Representational Complementarity to Dual Systems: Synergizing VLM and Vision-Only Backbones for End-to-End Driving: RQ1: Representation Analysis

 \paragraph{Rule-based gates from shared/unique energies.} We construct handcrafted rules based on the SAE additive decoder contributions (Appendix~\ref{app:gating_rules}).
 For each branch, we compute the squared-$\ell_2$ energy in the shared and unique components, $E_s$ and $E_u$, and derive indicators such as unique ratio, shared ratio, uniqueness strength, and shared-dominance.
 We evaluate four deterministic strategies that map these indicators to a signed score (positive favors VLM; negative favors ViT) and then choose the branch by thresholding it.

 \paragraph{Learned gates and evidence for limited separability.} We also formulate gating as supervised prediction.
-Inputs include the two branches' representations (backbone or DiT), and the label indicates which branch yields better closed-loop performance for that scenario (Appendix~\ref{app:gating_models}).
+Inputs include the two branches' representations (backbone or decision level), and the label indicates which branch yields better closed-loop performance for that scenario (Appendix~\ref{app:gating_models}).
 We evaluate tree-based models (Random Forest / boosting / GBDT), an MLP gate, and an attention-based gate operating on the VLM token sequence with the vision-only global embedding as a cross-attention query.

 Across settings, representation-only gating does not reliably outperform the VLM-only baseline and remains far below the oracle best-of-two (Table~\ref{tab:gating_main}).
 This gap suggests that the information needed to predict trajectory superiority is not cleanly encoded in the static representation alone, at least under our current feature definitions and labels.
-As a qualitative diagnostic, we visualize features using t-SNE and color points by the ``VLM-better vs.\ ViT-better'' label; both backbone and DiT spaces exhibit poor class separation (Appendix~\ref{app:gating_models}), consistent with the observed difficulty of gating from representations alone.
-This motivates RQ2 to incorporate trajectory-/behavior-level evaluation signals rather than relying solely on representation-level cues.
+As a qualitative diagnostic, we visualize features using t-SNE and color points by the ``VLM-better vs.\ ViT-better'' label; both backbone and decision spaces exhibit poor class separation (Appendix~\ref{app:gating_models}), consistent with the observed difficulty of gating from representations alone.
+This negative result motivates RQ2 to move from static representation cues to trajectory-/behavior-level signals.